daneshrao/openinnovations-ai-project/README.md

 # Microservices Platform Implementation

 This document provides the highlevel details of the techstack and their reasoning.
-Each individual components are seggregated into infra automations and shared components directories.
+Each individual components are seg

 ## Table of Contents
 1. [Infrastructure Platform](#infrastructure-platform)